Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Taking \begin{gather*} \pd{J}{q} = 2\sqrt{3} q + 2\dot{q}, \qquad \pd{J}{\dot{q}} = 2q + 2\sqrt{3}\dot{q}, \end{gather*} we can write \begin{align*} \ell(\bx,\bu) + \pd{J}{\bx}f(\bx,\bu) &= q^2 + \dot{q}^2 + u^2 + (2\sqrt{3} q + 2\dot{q}) \dot{q} + (2q + 2\sqrt{3}\dot{q}) u \end{align*} This is a convex quadratic function in $u$, so we can find the minimum with respect to $u$ by finding where the gradient with respect to $u$ evaluates to zero. \[ \pd{}{u} \left[ \ell(\bx,\bu) + \pd{J}{\bx} f(\bx,\bu) \right] = 2u + 2q + 2\sqrt{3}\dot{q}. \] Setting this equal to $0$ and solving for $u$ yields: $$u^* = -q - \sqrt{3} \dot{q},$$ thereby confirming that our policy $\pi$ is in fact the minimizer.
 Substituting $u^*$ back into the HJB reveals that the right side does in fact simplify to zero.
 I hope you are convinced!

 Note that evaluating the HJB for the time-to-go of the minimum-time problem for the double integrator will also reveal that the HJB is satisfied wherever that gradient is well-defined.
 This is certainly mounting evidence in support of our bang-bang policy being optimal, but since $\pd{J}{\bx}$ is not defined everywhere, it does not actually satisfy the requirements of the sufficiency theorem as stated above.
-In some sense, the assumption in the sufficiency theorem that $\pd{J}{\bx}$ is defined everywhere makes it very weak.
+Since cusps are commonplace in optimal value functions, one could say that the assumption in the sufficiency theorem that $\pd{J}{\bx}$ is defined everywhere makes our current statement very weak.

 We still face a few barriers to actually using the HJB in an algorithm.
-The first barrier is the minimization over $u$.
+The first barrier is the minimization over $\bu$.
 When the action set was discrete, as in the graph search version, we could evaluate the one-step cost plus cost-to-go for every possible action, and then simply take the best.
 For continuous action spaces, in general we cannot rely on the strategy of evaluating a finite number of possible $\bu$'s to find the minimizer.

 All is not lost.
 In the quadratic cost double integrator example above, we were able to solve explicitly for the minimizing $\bu$ in terms of the cost-to-go.
 It turns out that this strategy will actually work for a number of the problems we're interested in, even when the system (which we are given) or cost function (which we are free to pick, but which should be expressive) gets more complicated.

-Recall that I've already tried to convince you that a majority of the systems of interest are control affine, e.g. I can write \[ f(\bx,\bu) = f_1(\bx) + f_2(\bx)\bu. \] We can make another dramatic simplification by restricting ourselves to instantaneous cost functions of the form \[ \ell(\bx,\bu) = \ell_1(\bx) + \bu^T {\bf R} \bu, \qquad {\bf R}={\bf R}^T \succ 0. \] In my view, this is not very restrictive - many of the cost functions that I find myself choosing to write down can be expressed in this form.
+Recall that I've already tried to convince you that a majority of the systems of interest are control affine, e.g. I can write \[ f(\bx,\bu) = f_1(\bx) + f_2(\bx)\bu. \] We can make another simplification by restricting ourselves to running cost functions of the form \[ \ell(\bx,\bu) = \ell_1(\bx) + \bu^T {\bf R} \bu, \qquad {\bf R}={\bf R}^T \succ 0. \] In my view, this is not very restrictive - many of the cost functions that I find myself choosing to write down can be expressed in this form.
 Given these assumptions, we can write the HJB as \[ 0 = \min_{\bu} \left[ \ell_1(\bx) + \bu^T {\bf R} \bu + \pd{J}{\bx} \left[ f_1(\bx) + f_2(\bx)\bu \right]\right]. \] Since this is a positive quadratic function in $\bu$, if the system does not have any constraints on $\bu$, then we can solve in closed-form for the minimizing $\bu$ by taking the gradient of the right-hand side: \[ \pd{}{\bu} = 2\bu^T {\bf R} + \pd{J}{\bx} f_2(\bx) = 0, \] and setting it equal to zero to obtain \[ \bu^* = -\frac{1}{2}{\bf R}^{-1}f_2^T(\bx) \pd{J}{\bx}^T.\] If there are linear constraints on the input, such as torque limits, then more generally this could be solved (at any particular $\bx$) as a quadratic program.

 Exploiting the ability to solve for the optimal action in closed form